ashutosh1401/DevConnect/README.md

 **NOTE**:- Currently in development MongoDB atlas or any cloud server is not being used so make sure to run the MongoDB server at backend by yourselves.
 ### Front End

-Frontend is designed using React JS and Material UI.
+Frontend is designed using React JS and Materialize CSS.

 ### Back End